quotentiroler/blood-count-to-fhir/README.md

 # pdf-to-national-fhir
-Map blood values from pdf file with unkown structure to national fhir profiles Starting with German NCD https://www.medizininformatik-initiative.de/Kerndatensatz/Modul_Laborbefund/BeschreibungModul.html
+Map pdf file with unkown structure to NCD starting with German NCD for Blood Count Values https://www.medizininformatik-initiative.de/Kerndatensatz/Modul_Laborbefund/BeschreibungModul.html

 ## What is happening here?